Sterling hits six-month high, stocks up as Brexit deal adds to Asian cheer

 Even Britain’s FTSE 100 Index, which normally falls when sterling rises because of high number of dollar earners on the list, edged higher.

-But it lagged the pan-European share index , which surged 0.9 percent in early trade on Friday, pushing the MSCI world equity index .MIWD00000PUS, which tracks shares in 47 countries, up 0.2 percent.
+But it lagged the pan-European share index, which surged 0.9 percent in early trade on Friday, pushing the MSCI world equity index, which tracks shares in 47 countries, up 0.2 percent.

 While sterling’s rise against the euro was most eye-catching, it also edged up against a strengthening dollar,.